 Q-quatics’ Technical Contribution

-During the workshop, Q-quatics further presented fisheries species profiles for each pilot site, including data on pelagic larval durations, spawning periods, and recruitment pulses.
-These biological parameters are critical for understanding connectivity among MPAs and adjacent habitats, and for identifying priority areas that can strengthen ecological coherence within MPA networks.
+During the workshop, Q-quatics further presented fisheries species profiles for each pilot site, including data on pelagic larval durations, spawning periods, and juvenile recruitment pulses.
+These biological parameters are critical to understanding connectivity among MPAs and adjacent habitats, and identifying priority areas that can strengthen ecological coherence within MPA networks.

 The Q-quatics delegation comprised Rudy Reyes, Kathy Reyes, and Jeremy Jansalin, who are engaged in the ASEAN ENMAPS Project — Effectively Managing Networks of Marine Protected Areas in Large Marine Ecosystems in the ASEAN Region.
 It is implemented by UNDP Asia and the Pacific with funding support from the Global Environment Facility (GEF), and with the ASEAN Centre for Biodiversity (ACB) serving as the executing agency.